Students Kicked Off Campus Because Of Coronavirus Turn To Crowdfunding

 Advertisement

 These realities fly in the face of commonly held stereotypes that students at elite schools are all rich or upper middle class.
-At Harvard, for example, 55% of students receive need-based aid and 20% of Harvard parents have total incomes of less than $65,000, at which point the students get full scholarships.
+At Harvard, for example, 55% of students receive need-based aid and 20% of Harvard parents have total incomes of less than $65,000 a year, at which point the students get full scholarships.
 “Millions of college students were facing food and/or housing insecurity before COVID19 hit,” Sara Goldrick-Rab, the founding director of the Hope Center for College, Community and Justice at Temple University, who studies inequality and higher education, told The Washington Post.
 “Dropping out over a financial shortfall as small as $500 was already too common.
 This pandemic is making things far worse, and I’m deeply concerned that most campuses are utterly unprepared to address students’ basic needs.”

 If there are any upsides to this confusing, stressful, and at times dehumanizing situation, it’s that it’s bringing communities together in ways that feel unfamiliar, but welcome, to our individualistic society.